Tribbs

-Mikołaj Maciej Trybulec (born 25 January 1996), better known by his stage name Tribbs, is a Polish music producer, songwriter, and bassist.
+Mikołaj Maciej Trybulec (born 25 January 1996), better known by his stage name Tribbs, is a Polish music producer, songwriter, DJ and bassist based in London.
 In the course of his career he has worked with various artists, many of whom international, as a producer.
 Tribbs has worked with and remixed tracks from various artists such as Alan Walker, Meghan Trainor, Becky Hill, Alok, Timmy Trumpet, Ella Henderson, Rudimental, Sam Feldt, and Remo Forrer.
 In addition, Tribbs has produced six songs that have represented various countries in the Eurovision Song Contest.
 He was declared the best Polish DJ according to the Polish DJs Chart in both 2022 and 2023.

 Career

 Beginnings

 Tribbs began his career as a bassist and session musician.
 He studied composition and arrangement in Katowice and sound creation at the Warsaw Film School, taking part in courses on sound synthesis and music production and learned principles of production software.
 As a session musician, he played the bass guitar, performed and recorded with artists such as Sound'n'Grace, Lanberry and Natalia Szroeder.